 Development consequences of discovery shocks are mediated by the responses of leaders and citizens (Armand et al., 2020).
 While governance is a fundamental determinant of economic development, isolating its impact is difficult as it is typically endogenous to the development process (Baland et al., 2010).
-In this paper, I leverage major offshore oil and natural gas discoveries in Brazil-which affect local economies indirectly through a municipal governance channel-to measure the effects of news and revenue shocks on local public finances and public goods provision, political competition, selection, and patronage, and formal economic activity.
+In this paper, I leverage major offshore oil and natural gas discoveries in Brazil-which affect local economies indirectly through a municipal governance channel-to measure the effects of (short-term) news and (longer-term)